Definition of Goods Purchased by a Retailer

 - Their cost could be recorded in an expense account (such as Cost of Goods Sold)

 - Their cost could be recorded in an asset account (such as Inventory)

 Either way, the Inventory account must be adjusted to the actual amount.
 The other part of the adjusting entry is recorded in the income statement account.

-To appreciate both views, let's assume that a retailer begins the year with inventory having a cost of $800.
+Assume that a retailer begins the year with inventory having a cost of $800.
 It ends the year with inventory having a cost of $900.
-During the year the retailer purchased goods having a cost of $7,000.
+During the year the retailer purchased goods at a cost of $7,000.
 Let's also assume that the cost per unit did not change during the year.

-Regardless of whether the goods purchased are initially recorded in an inventory account or in a cost of goods sold account, the amounts reported on the financial statements must be the same: the expense (reported as the cost of goods sold on the income statement for the year) is $6,900 and the asset inventory (reported on the balance sheet as of the end of the year) is $900.
+Regardless of whether the goods purchased were initially recorded as an expense or as an asset, the amounts must be adjusted so that the financial statements report the expense (reported as the cost of goods sold on the income statement for the year) at $6,900 and the asset inventory (reported on the balance sheet as of the end of the year) at $900.